 When you see the zodiacal light, you are looking edgewise into our own solar system.
 The zodiacal light is actually sunlight reflecting off dust particles that move in the same plane as Earth and the other planets orbiting our sun.

-Bottom line: The September equinox is coming.
+Bottom line: The September equinox happened a few days ago.
 No matter where you are on Earth, your local autumn is the best time to see the zodiacal light before dawn.
 Your local spring is the best time to see it in the evening.